Quickstart

 If you don’t have Python installed, you can download it for free from the Python Software Foundation.
 We support versions 3.9 through 3.12.

-To check whether Python is installed, simply open your Terminal (Mac) or command prompt (Windows), and type python
+To check whether Python is installed, open your shell (the Terminal application on Mac, and Command Prompt on Windows), and type python⏎

 If you receive an error, you likely do not have Python installed on your machine.